25 January,2021 | Reading Time: 6 minutes

 In the early days, OCD was considered an anxiety disorder since 'Anxiety' was a common symptom in many individuals resulting due to obsessive thoughts.
 To counterfeit the impact of anxiety, they often engage in extensive ritual ceremonies too.

-In an OCD related episode, your brain gets stuck around a particular thought and you keep repeating your actions several of times examples include – checking up your fan/geyser/stove multiple times to ensure it’s switched off as you’re afraid to burn down your house or keep washing your hands again and again in the fear of germs.
+In an OCD related episode, your brain gets stuck around a particular thought and you keep repeating your actions several times.
+Examples include – checking your fan/geyser/stove multiple times to ensure it’s switched off as you’re afraid to burn down your house or keep washing your hands again and again in the fear of germs.

 All these actions make no sense to others but to the sufferers, it seems the only way to minimize the anxiety caused by these obsessive thoughts.